torvalds/linux/Documentation/virt/kvm/review-checklist.rst

 5. New features must default to off (userspace should explicitly request them).
     Performance improvements can and should default to on.

-6. New cpu features should be exposed via KVM_GET_SUPPORTED_CPUID2
+6. New cpu features should be exposed via KVM_GET_SUPPORTED_CPUID2, or its equivalent for non-x86 architectures

 7. Emulator changes should be accompanied by unit tests for qemu-kvm.git kvm/test directory.